-The work done by amici, and other firms like them, is indispensable to the success of our system.
+- 3. The work done by amici, and other firms like them, is indispensable to the success of our system.
 Many advocate for the interests of the Nation's leading business and financial institutions, which depend on the stability of the rule of law in order to thrive economically.
 Others advocate for the interests of small businesses, nonprofit organizations, consumers, workers and other individuals, and likewise depend on the impartial administration of justice to advance their clients' objectives.
-Individuals at these firms hold a wide range of political, social and economic views-even with respect to the representations attacked in the executive orders.
-But despite those differences amici are united in their support for the integrity of the adversarial system and the rule of law.

-3. The role of amici and firms like them is particularly important when a law firm represents a client challenging the actions of a president or his administration, Republican or Democratic.
+Individuals at these firms hold a wide range of political, social, and economic views-even with respect to the representations attacked in the executive orders.
+But despite those differences, amici are united in their support for the integrity of the adversarial system and the rule of law. - 4.
+The role of amici and firms like them is particularly important when a law firm represents a client challenging the actions of a president or his administration, Republican or Democratic.
 Checking federal government overreach, whether it be infringements on religious liberty, assaults on the freedom of the press, or burdensome regulation, is a vital part of what amici and others like them are called to do.
-By definition, such litigation brings lawyers into conflict with the policies and objectives of the Executive Branch.

-Since the Court entered its Temporary Restraining Order in the Perkins Coie case, the Administration has redoubled its threats of retaliation against the legal profession.
-In that regard, the express targeting of law firm pro bono efforts in the four most recent executive orders, including in the executive order against WilmerHale at issue in this case-which alleged that the firm has "abused its pro bono practice to engage in activities that undermine justice and the interests of the United States"-is cause for particularly acute concern.
-WilmerHale Order, § 1.
+By definition, such litigation brings lawyers into conflict with the policies and objectives of the Executive Branch. - 5.
+Since the Court entered a Temporary Restraining Order in the Perkins Coie case, the Administration has redoubled its threats of retaliation against the legal profession.
+In that regard, the express targeting of law firms for their undertaking of certain representations is cause for particularly acute concern.
+The Executive Order against Susman Godfrey at issue in this case, for example, alleges that the firm "spearheads efforts to ... degrade the quality of American elections,"

+Susman Godfrey Order, § 1, a clear reference to the firm's representations related to the litigation over the results of the November 2020 election, see Decl. of Kalpana Srinivasan in Supp. of Mot. for TRO ¶¶ 35-38, ECF No. 10-14.
 For our system of justice to operate, members of the bar must be free to advocate zealously for all their clients, large and small, rich and poor, without fear of retribution.
 They must be free, in the words of Chief Justice Marshall, to defend "the right of every individual to claim the protection of the laws."
 Marbury v.
 Madison, 5 U.S. 137, 163 (1803).
 Without such zealous advocacy, there is no prospect of equal justice under law.

-4. History offers indelible reminders of the perils associated with governmental intrusion into the autonomy of the legal system and with political retribution aimed at lawyers thought to stand in the way of a regime's political objectives.
-In too many countries and instances to name, regimes have disbarred, prosecuted and jailed lawyers who dared to represent opposition figures or challenge government actions, with predictable results for the rule of law and the integrity of the legal profession.
+- 6. History offers indelible reminders of the perils associated with governmental intrusion into the autonomy of the legal system and with political retribution aimed at lawyers thought to stand in the way of a regime's political objectives.
+In too many countries and instances to name, regimes have disbarred, prosecuted, and jailed lawyers who dared to represent opposition figures or challenge government actions, with predictable results for the rule of law and the integrity of the legal profession. - 7.
 Fortunately, such abuses have been rare in our country's history.
 Over the past two decades alone, elite law firms have represented clients seeking to invalidate major presidential initiatives, from the Military Commissions Act of 2006 to the Affordable Care Act and the Dodd-Frank Act.
 Until now, it would have been inconceivable that a law firm would risk punitive retribution from the federal government for undertaking representations of this kind.
-And when state or local governments have attempted to wield the threat of official retribution to deter entities from advocating for what they believe, the Supreme Court has condemned such actions in clear and decisive terms.
-E.g. National Rifle Ass'n v.
-Vullo, 602 U.S. 175, 189 (2024) ("[T]he First Amendment prohibits government officials from relying on the threat of invoking
+And when state or local governments have attempted to wield the threat of official retribution to deter entities from advocating for what they believe, the Supreme Court has condemned such actions in clear

-&lt;sup>4 Boumediene v.
+&lt;sup>5 Boumediene v.
 Bush, 553 U.S. 723 (2008).